iwanders/nixos-surface/README.md

   - [ ] Have to make `thermald` do the thing instead, figure this out, contrib config to [thermald contrib dir](https://github.com/linux-surface/linux-surface/tree/master/contrib/thermald).

 - OS / System / Nix stuff
   - [ ] Deploy some encryption, either LUKS & TPM or ecryptfs on the homedir.
+See also [this](https://github.com/linux-surface/linux-surface/wiki/Disk-Encryption)
   - [ ] Look at home manager
   - [ ] Fix multiboot clock, perhaps by setting windows to UTC `REG ADD "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\TimeZoneInformation" /v RealTimeIsUniversal /t REG_DWORD /d 1 /f`.